writer/replaCy/README.md

 #### Hooks Return Predicates

 To be a match hook, a Python function must take 1 or 0 arguments, and return a predicate (function which returns a boolean) with inputs `(doc, start, end)`.
 If you read about the spaCy Matcher, you will understand why the arguments are `doc, start, end`.
 The reason match hooks RETURN a predicate, rather than BEING a predicate is for flexibility.
+It allows us to have `preceded_by_pos` instead of `preceded_by_noun`, `preceded_by_adj`, etc.

 The structure of a match hook is: